-We champion trade and investment opportunities for British businesses in Senegal, and encourage the Senegalese government in their efforts to improve their business environment and regulatory framework.
+Our work covers a range of issues including trade and investment opportunities for British businesses in Senegal, encourage the Senegalese government in their efforts to improve their business environment and regulatory framework.

 We work with the Senegalese government and other international partners to address a range of peace and security issues in the region, including drug trafficking, other forms of organised crime and terrorism.
 We support action to further enhance democracy and good governance in Senegal.

 We also provide an effective consular service to British nationals in Senegal from Monday to Thursday (0900-1100).

 If you’re in Senegal and you urgently need help (eg if you’ve been attacked, arrested or there has been a death), call +221 33 823 73 92.
 If you’re in the UK and concerned about a British national in Senegal, call 020 7008 1500.

 The British embassy can’t help with passport enquiries.
 Contact Her Majesty’s Passport Office if you need help.